 Violence is a leading contributor to traumatic brain injuries, and this can occur in a number of ways.
 Often, this includes a person being assaulted by another individual, whether during the Commission of a separate crime or in an effort to simply perpetrate violence against the individual.
 Domestic violence is a rising concern across this country, and it often leads to a person sustaining blows to the head.
 Traumatic injuries to the brain can occur due to a sharp blow to the head with a fist, another object, or a gunshot.

 Explosive blasts and combat injuries are a leading cause of brain injuries amongst active-duty military personnel.
 Researchers have been well aware that explosions can affect military personnel for more than 100 years, but exactly how explosions damage the brain is not yet well understood.
 Researchers do believe that the pressure passing through the brain as a result of an explosion can significantly disrupt the brain’s function.
 Additionally, TBI’s can arise due to penetrating wounds caused by shrapnel as well as sharp blows to the head by objects thrown due to the force of the blast.

 The causes of traumatic brain injuries we have listed here are by no means the only causes.
-Our Louisville traumatic brain injury attorneys understand that these injuries occur in a wide variety of ways, and we have also helped clients who have sustained injuries due to the following:
+A Louisville traumatic brain injury lawyer understand that these injuries occur in a wide variety of ways, and we have also helped clients who have sustained injuries due to the following: